zaphosting/docs/docs/vserver-linux-sshkey.md

 ## Deactivate Login with Password

 The SSH keys were created to increase security.
 If the login with the SSH password is still possible, the security of the server has not yet changed.
 For this reason, the SSH login must now be deactivated via a password.
-There is a difference between Linux vServers and Linux root servers in how this login has to be deactivated.
+There is a difference between Linux VPSs and Linux root servers in how this login has to be deactivated.
 If the login for your server has been correctly deactivated, the connection is only possible for users with the SSH key you have created.

-### Linux vServer
+### Linux VPS

 You can disable the password login in the Access & Secuirty tab easily.
 Push the **Deactive Password Login** button next to the Generate SSH Key Button.